 I used a ½” drill bit to drill the hole in the middle.
 And then I drilled pilot holes for the screws to attach to the cedar chest.

-But if you don’t have the right surface to use this style of hardware, you can also try how we added legs to these nightstands!
+But if you don’t have the right surface to use this style of hardware, you can also try how we added legs to a nightstand!

 And here’s what it looks like now!!